typeorm/typeorm/docs/decorator-reference.md

 Special column that is automatically set to the entity's update time each time you call `save` from entity manager or repository.
-You don't need to write a value into this column - it will be automatically set.
+You don't need to write a value into this column - it will be automatically set.<br>
+NOTE: this column must have a set default value, depending on the database system you are using.
+E.g, `now()` for PostgreSQL<br>
+Example:

 ```typescript
 @Entity()